3.2 Administration and governance

-The Ministry of Labour, Employment and the Social and Solidarity Economy (ministère du Travail, de l'Emploi et de l'Économie sociale et solidaire) and its affiliated administration, the National Employment Agency (ADEM; Agence pour le développement de l'emploi) are the main governmental authorities responsible for youth employment.
-The ministry is responsible for the development and direction of the policy of employment and the general coordination of work.
+The Ministry of Labour, Employment and the Social and Solidarity Economy (MTEESS, ministère du Travail, de l'Emploi et de l'Économie sociale et solidaire) and its affiliated administration, the National Employment Agency (ADEM; Agence pour le développement de l'emploi) are the main governmental authorities responsible for youth employment.
+The Ministry is responsible for the development and direction of the policy of employment and the general coordination of work.
 The Ministry also drafts the legislation concerning this field of activity.

 The main role of the National Employment Agency is to register unemployed persons as jobseekers, to serve as a contact point for employees and to organise career guidance for young people less than 30 years of age and adults.
 It also advertises job vacancies, assists employers in hiring jobseekers and allocates unemployment benefits.